coinwise-io/zrobank-doc-api/docs/paas/api-overview/introduction.md

 - If you have not registered your company yet, please access: [Register to Zro Bank CaaS API](https://docs.google.com/forms/d/e/1FAIpQLSdMHWF1sZm7jjSsKiYGZIcd7sN2vCwx_OH5Eh3W1X8n7wS6ug/viewform)

-- If you have already registered your company, but your credentials were not provided yet, please contact our support team at _Colocar telefone do suporte_.
+- If you have already registered your company, but your credentials were not provided yet, please contact our support team at meajuda@zrobank.com.br.

 > Note: Never share your `API ID` and `API Key` to anyone.
-If you have accidentally shared, please contact our support team immediately at _Colocar telefone do suporte_.
+If you have accidentally shared, please contact our support team immediately at meajuda@zrobank.com.br.

 ## API Base URLs